 03.On the day

-On the day of your procedure we ask that you arrive for your admission an hour before the agreed start time of surgery.
-At this point a nurse will come and record blood pressure and other relevant vitals, you will meet with your anaesthetist and your surgeon who will make the final mark-ups.
+On the day of your surgery, a nurse will take your blood pressure and relevant vitals.
+You will then meet with your anaesthetist and surgeon who will make the final mark-ups.

-After your anaesthetic has subsided, you will recover in our ambulatory recovery rooms for between one or two hours.
-Once our specialist nursing team are happy that your initial recovery is complete and you are safe to return home, you will be allowed to leave the Clinic accompanied by a friend or member of your family.
+After your procedure, you will recover for one or two hours in our specialist recovery rooms.
+Once our team of nurses have ensured your recovery is complete, and that you are safe to leave the clinic, you can leave accompanied by a friend or family member.

-Once home you will have access to our dedicated on call nursing team 24 hours a day, 7 days a week.
-This team of specialists are dedicated to your comfort and pain control, and are there to field any questions you may have in the immediate post operative phase.
+You will have access to our dedicated on-call nursing team 24 hours a day, 7 days a week after your surgery.
+Our team of specialists are there to field any questions you may have, as well as support your pain and comfort control.